Last updated on 21 June 2025

 Peter, Chessington resident

 “I’m nearly 87 and moved into my house in Gilders Road at the age of 3 months!
 I was educated in Chessington, did my National Service, married and farmed the land behind Gilders Road.
-My father was awarded the Military Medal in WW1, and my mother was a war-time nurse.
+My father was awarded the Military Medal in WW1, and my mother was a wartime nurse.
 I remember the underground air raid shelter on Copt Gilders.
 I am a member of the Royal British Legion and still attend annual reunions of his regiment, the East Surrey’s.”

-Dennis, Chessington resident
+– Dennis, Chessington resident

-Eliot Godfrey Chemist - Hook Parade 1980s
+The staff of Eliot Godfrey Chemist, Hook Parade

 The above photo was provided by Helen Cain.
-It was taken in the 1980s and shows the staff of Eliot Godfrey chemist, Hook Parade, including Helen’s grandmother, June, on the right.
+It was taken in the 1980s and shows the staff of Eliot Godfrey Chemist, Hook Parade, including Helen’s grandmother, June, on the right.

 The above photo was taken by Julie Turner during the final week of Woolworths on Hook Parade being open.
 It was store number 898 and opened in 1955, closed in 2008.